Google AdsMarch 2026 · 9 min read

 Are your keywords attracting people who actually want to buy?

 Keyword intent mismatch is responsible for around 18% of the zero-conversion cases in DACH accounts.
 Broad match is usually the culprit.
-If you are a moving company bidding on "moving" in broad match, Google will show your ads for "moving average Excel formula", "moving meditation", "moving to Canada from Germany" — and you will pay for every click.
+If you are a plumbing company bidding on "boiler" in broad match, Google can show your ads for "boiler pressure too high", "boiler error code", "industrial boiler training" - and you will pay for every click.

 The fix is the search terms report, not the keywords tab.
 Go to Keywords > Search Terms in your Google Ads account and look at what people actually typed before clicking your ad.
 Sort by cost.
 Add anything irrelevant as a negative keyword immediately.
 For new campaigns with limited budgets, phrase match and exact match give you enough control to avoid this problem almost entirely.